AlexanderSilvaB/BasicGL/README.md

     // Initialize the BasicGL library
     Manager::Init(argc, argv);

-    // Create a new window in 3D mode named Teapot Manager::CreateWindow("Teapot", MODE_3D);
+    // Creates a new window in 3D mode named Teapot Manager::CreateWindow("Teapot", MODE_3D);

     // Sets the rotate function as the animation function for the window Manager::SetAnimationFunction(rotate);

-    // Create a new element of type TEAPOT and also named teapot Manager::CreateElement(TEAPOT, "teapot");
+    // Creates a new element of type TEAPOT and also named teapot Manager::CreateElement(TEAPOT, "teapot");

     // Shows the window